 What Is Project Management Consultancy?

-A consultancy is a professional person or business practice that provides expert advice to others.
-A project management consultancy provides expert project management advice to external businesses.
-A company may hire a project management consultancy if it lacks project management expertise.
-Or if it wants project management advice from an external, impartial party.
+A consultant is a professional individual or business practice that provides expert advice to others.
+A project management consultant provides expert project management advice to external businesses.
+A company may hire a project management consultant if it lacks project management expertise or needs project management advice from an external, impartial party.

-There is a key difference between a project management consultant and a project management contractor.
-A consultant’s job is to consult.
-They may offer advice or support but are not in charge of execution or responsible for project success.
-For example, Boston Consulting Group (BCG) is a well-known project management consultancy.
+A project management consultant and a project management contractor are two very different roles.
+A consultant’s job is to offer advice or support.
+They are not in charge of the project’s execution or responsible for its success.
+For example, the Boston Consulting Group (BCG) is a well-known project management consultancy.
 Some of their typical services include:

-- A review of your current project management processes and capabilities
+- Reviewing current project management processes and capabilities

-- An overview of weaknesses in your current processes and/or controls
+- Providing an overview of weaknesses in current processes and controls

 - Support in the implementation of new tools, processes, and procedures